Frequently Asked Questions

 Q: What are your interest rates?

-We work with our partner schools to ensure their students have access to competitive financing.
+We work with our partner schools to ensure students have access to competitive financing.
+To see the fixed interest rates and APRs currently available for your school and program, visit your school’s Skills Fund partnership page.

 Q: What information do I need to provide to Skills Fund?